ThwCorbin/maths-cli/planning/plan.md

 ### Gold: bells and whistles

 - User can login and retrieve flash cards from previous sessions
-- For each card, keeps track of how many times a specific user has answered correctly and incorrectly
+- Keeps track of how many times a specific user has answered correctly and incorrectly over multiple sessions
 - Update and delete cards
 - User can select just the multiples of one number (8x1, 8x2, 8x3...8xN)
 - User can get division, addition, and subtraction cards